bergerb/bergerb.github.io/_posts/2022/2022-11-12-seamless-ux-with-blazor-part-i.md

 }
 ```

 This is the main engine for notifying client of `Processing Status` updates.
-Consuming on the client side (and I've abstract much of the complexity to a higher level) looks like the following.
+Consuming on the client side (and I've abstracted much of the complexity to a higher level) looks like the following:

 We can receive the SignalR message with a custom hub that has an `EventCallBack<ImportFileUpdate> OnFileStatusChange` that will fire when we receive that notification on the client side.